-There are thousands of sales books on the market and most all of them have at least one good strategy within their pages.
-The more books read, the more exposure to potential life changing or life enhancing ideas and concepts you will have.
-And this applies to a sales team as well.
+There are thousands of sales books on the market and almost all of them have at least one good strategy within their pages.
+The more books read, the more exposure to potentially life-changing or life-enhancing ideas and concepts you will have.
+This applies to a sales team as well.

 While not everyone enjoys reading, most will if their company expects them to do so.
-And even more will read if they know they will have to deliver a presentation on a specific chapter of a book.
+Even more people will read if they know they will have to deliver a presentation on a specific chapter of a book.

 Having your team select what book they want to read and discuss is a great way to increase participation and to keep your commitment to on-going training fresh and well attended.

 Every industry has training programs.
-Some trainings are held in a college lecture hall, some are held in auditoriums and some are held in offices around the country.
-When it comes to sales, there seem to be an unlimited variety of sales trainings to choose from.
-From those that preach that sales has not changed in 100 years to those who teach that to be successful in sales, you need an entirely new set of tips, tricks and skills.
+When it comes to sales, there seem to be an unlimited variety of sales training programs to choose from.
+From those that preach that sales have not changed in 100 years to those who teach that to be successful in sales, you need an entirely new set of tips, tricks, and skills.

 While there is no one sales training program that is best for every company or sales professional, there are several items that need to be considered when choosing your sales training program.